 Types of CDL medical documents

-Depending on how you self-certified or what your medical condition is, we may require one or more of the following documents:
+Depending on how you self-certified, or what your medical condition is, we might require one or more of the following documents:

 - Medical Examination Report